 My first foray into growing tomatoes didn’t go as well as I had hoped.
 Like many first-time gardeners, my plants started to lean to one side.
 Eventually, the entire plant fell!

-Your tomato plants are falling over because they do not have the required support.
-The tomato plant can grow several feet tall and develop heavy fruit.
+Tomato plants fall over because of lack of support, fungal diseases, or transplant shock.
+It can also fall because there are many tomatoes that are heavy for the plant.
 If you don’t provide the weak stem with a good support like a tomato cage, stake, or trellis, the plant will topple over.

 Many don’t realize it, but most tomato plants are actually vines.
 There are several exceptions.
 But many of the most popular cultivars are vining plants.
 Even still, bush varieties can get weighed down and topple over.

 I knew if I wanted to have a successful harvest, I needed to figure out why this was happening and how to stop it.
 Here’s what I learned.

 Ultimately, the reason tomato plants fall over is weight and a lack of natural support.

 Tomatoes have gone through some major changes since they entered the world of agriculture.
 Many believe that these crops are native to the Americas.
 Early Aztecs reportedly grew them.